hlud6646/storeSimul3/README.md

 The `mix` build tool for `elixir` takes this one step further, by including the `mix release` command.
 This does the same thing, but *includes the BEAM VM*.

+## Docker Compose
+- Healthchecks are cool (define in the dockerfiles or via a command in compose)

 ## Haskell
 Trying for the 10th time to make a Haskell project work properly with Docker.
 It's hard.
 Not least because everything takes a long time to install and compile, and if you change